MetaMask/metamask-extension/docs/porting_to_new_environment.md

 ## Conclusion

 I hope this has been helpful to you!
-If you have any other questionsm, or points you think need clarification in this guide, please [open an issue on our GitHub](https://github.com/MetaMask/metamask-plugin/issues/new)!
+If you have any other questions, or points you think need clarification in this guide, please [open an issue on our GitHub](https://github.com/MetaMask/metamask-plugin/issues/new)!